maixnor/wu/obsidian/Questions GLE - post Midterm.md

 	- includes constitutional law as well
 - even though no statement of EU law being higher ranked than national law
 ### The preliminary reference procedure has been described as the ‘infringement procedure of the European citizen’.
 Why would you agree or disagree?
+- to punish countries not implementing a directive correctly or at all
+- against national law in EU court

 # Chapter 8